 AJWS Study Tours are rare opportunities to witness grassroots change up close.
 Each 7-10 day philanthropic adventure to Africa, Asia, Latin America or the Caribbean is led by AJWS staff and goes beyond the bounds of traditional tourism.
 Together, we will explore how our dollars can reverse poverty and injustice and empower people to build a more just world.

 The AJWS Global Justice Fellowship is a selective program designed to inspire, educate and train American rabbis to become activist leaders in support of global justice.
-The six-month-long fellowship includes a 7-day educational trip to a developing country and then the opportunity to advocate for policy change in Washington, D.C.
+The six-month-long fellowship includes a 7-day educational trip to one of 18 countries AJWS work in and then the opportunity to advocate for policy change in Washington, D.C.

 We were transported to these activists’ world of extraordinary bravery and complexity, and we walked away feeling that we had born witness to real change.